 “$60 cover!
 Are you kidding me?
 Nobody’s going to pay that to still wait in line just to enter the club.”

 That’s what I told the dude at the resort in Cancun, Mexico.
 He was in charge of organizing the entertainment for the night.
-The cover charge was $60 for all you could drink.
+The cover charge was $60 for the all-you-can-drink package (pretty much the only option).

-Today I’m going to explain to you The Cancun Technique for finally saving money and hitting your financial goals.
+Today I’m going to explain to you The Cancun Technique for finally saving money and hitting your financial goals when you can’t find the motivation to take money seriously.

 Why’s your bank account depressing?